kunallad54/Generics-Day13/README.md

 5. Extending Usecase-4 by using generic method.

 ## REFACTORS :
-1.Refactoring all three methods to one generic method,ensure test code has passed test case.
+1. Refactoring all three methods to one generic method,ensure test code has passed test case.
 2. Refactor to create Generic Class to take in 3 variables of Generic Type
    - Ensure the Generic Type extends Comparable
    - Write parameter constructor